mykter/TagTime-desktop/README.md

 Contributions welcome!
 This is a fun side-project, and your use-case might be different to mine.
 Please see the CONTRIBUTING.md file for design and development info.

-## macOS

-This app has not been tested on macOS by a human, only travis-ci.
-Bug reports and pull requests welcome.

 ## Beeminder

 I don't use [Beeminder](https://beeminder.com), so haven't implemented support.
 Pull requests welcome.